 - Groom and bride with groom's parents and siblings

-- Bride with bridal party
+- Bride with the bridal party

-- Groom with bridal party
+- Groom with the bridal party

-- Bride and groom with bridal party
+- Bride and groom with the bridal party

-As a general guide I think it is a good idea to photograph the biggest groupings first and then work our way back from there.
+As a general guide, I think it is a good idea to photograph the biggest groupings first and then work our way back from there.
 The main reason is that it helps ensure that no one wanders off in search of the bar.
-The other consideration is the elderly or disabled.
+The other consideration is elderly or disabled.
 It may be required that we get these people photographed and on their way as soon as possible.

 PLEASE: It would be of massive help to me if you could nominate someone who knows who everyone is who can help me identify these people for the photographs.
-Basically be my assistant for that period of time.
+Basically, be my assistant for that period of time.
 A good choice is a loud assertive person.
 A member of the bridal party or family for example might be a good choice as you know they will definitely be attending.

 NOTE: It is very important that you consider time restraints when making your list of formal photographs.
-Please factor an average four minutes per photo.
-It is absolutely vital that everyone who needs to be present for these photographs be there when we are ready to begin the session.
+Please factor an average of four minutes per photo.
+It is absolutely vital that everyone who needs to be present for these photographs is there when we are ready to begin the session.
 In order to not waste time looking for missing individuals, please make sure to communicate this schedule to those you wish to participate in this session.
 Again, you can assign this task to someone as I mentioned in the paragraph above.

 Please DO NOT give me a list of images or groupings to capture during the reception as this will restrict my ability to document naturally occurring moments and will tie us to a checklist during that time.
 If there are any additional groups that you would like (school friends, cousins, etc.) please designate a member of your bridal party, family or friend to get those groupings together.
 (Thank you!)